European Figure Skating Championships cumulative medal count: Women's singles

+Irina Slutskaya has won a record seven gold medals in women's singles at the European Championships.

 The women's event was first held in 1930 in Vienna, Austria.
 The first combined European Championships for men, women, and pairs took place in 1932 in Paris, France.

-Irina Slutskaya from Russia has won the most gold medals in the women's singles (seven).
-Sonja Henie from Norway and Katarina Witt from East Germany share the record for most back-to-back titles (six each).
-The record for total medals won is held by Italian Carolina Kostner with eleven medals.
-The most silver medals were won by Regine Heitzer from Austria, Dagmar Lurz from West Germany and Kira Ivanova from the Soviet Union (with four each), while Anna Kondrashova from the Soviet Union, Viktoria Volchkova from Russia, and Carolina Kostner from Italy share the record for the most bronze medals (with four each).
+Irina Slutskaya of Russia has won the most gold medals in the women's singles (with seven).
+Sonja Henie of Norway and Katarina Witt of East Germany share the record for most back-to-back titles (with six each).
+Carolina Kostner of Italy has won the most medals overall (with eleven).
+Three skaters share the record for winning the most silver medals (with four each): Regine Heitzer of Austria, Kira Ivanova of the Soviet Union, and Dagmar Lurz of West Germany.
+Three skaters are also tied for winning the most bronze medals (also with four each): Carolina Kostner of Italy, Anna Kondrashova of the Soviet Union, and Viktoria Volchkova of Russia.

 Total medal count by nation

-Irina Slutskaya has won a record seven gold medals in women's singles at the European Championships.
+With six gold medals and seven total medals, Katarina Witt of East Germany is one of the most successful European figure skaters in the women's singles event.